 Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 British Dictionary definitions for nadiral noun the point on the celestial sphere directly below an observer and diametrically opposite the zenith the lowest or deepest point; depths the nadir of despair Word Origin for nadir

-Word Origin and History for nadiral
+Word Origin and History for nadiral n.

 nadir, from Arabic nazir "opposite to," in nazir as-samt, literally "opposite of the zenith," from nazir "opposite" + as-samt "zenith" (see zenith).
 Transferred sense of "lowest point (of anything)" is first recorded 1793.

 The point on the celestial sphere that is directly below the observer (90 degrees below the celestial horizon).
 Compare zenith.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.